Fully Loaded (2000): Aftermath

-On the July 31 episode of Raw is War, the WWF Commissioner Mick Foley scheduled Triple H, and Trish Stratus against The Rock, and Lita in a mixed tag team match.
+On the July 31 episode of Raw is War, the WWF Commissioner Mick Foley scheduled Triple H and Trish Stratus against The Rock and Lita in a mixed tag team match.
 Triple H was teaching Stratus a move in the backstage area, to which Triple H's storyline wife Stephanie McMahon-Helmsley suspected that Triple H was having an affair with Stratus, which angered Stephanie.
-Later that night, Rock, and Lita defeated Triple H, and Stratus, and after the match, Rock knocked Triple H onto Stratus with a steel chair.
+Later that night, The Rock and Lita defeated Triple H and Stratus, and after the match, The Rock knocked Triple H onto Stratus with a steel chair.
 On the August 3 episode of SmackDown!, Triple H apologized to Stephanie, and informed her that she was his true love.
 Stephanie forgave him, and the two embraced.
-Foley announced that Triple H, Stephanie, and Kurt Angle would compete against the Dudley Boyz, and Lita in a six-person mixed tag team match.
+Foley announced that Triple H, Stephanie, and Kurt Angle would compete against the Dudley Boyz and Lita in a six-person mixed tag team match.
 Triple H, Angle, and Stephanie won the match, and after the match, Triple H became jealous of Angle when Stephanie hugged Angle after winning the match.
-On the August 7 episode of Raw is War, Triple H, and Angle both requested Foley to be considered for a WWF Championship match, and Foley announced that the two would compete against each other to determine the #1 contender for the title.
+On the August 7 episode of Raw is War, Triple H and Angle both requested Foley to be considered for a WWF Championship match, and Foley announced that the two would compete against each other to determine the #1 contender for the title.
 Later that night, Chris Benoit and Shane McMahon demanded that Chris Jericho be punished for costing Benoit a WWF Championship title shot against The Rock.
 Foley responded by adding Jericho to the number one contender's match.
 The match ended controversially, as both Angle and Triple H pinned Jericho.
-After the match, The Rock attacked Angle, Triple H, & Stephanie McMahon with Rock Bottoms.
-On the August 10 episode of SmackDown!, Foley announced that Rock would defend the title against Angle and Triple H in a Triple Threat match at SummerSlam.
-At SummerSlam, Rock defeated Angle and Triple H in a Triple Threat match to retain the title.
+After the match, The Rock attacked Angle, Triple H, and Stephanie McMahon with Rock Bottoms.
+On the August 10 episode of SmackDown!, Foley announced that The Rock would defend the title against Angle and Triple H in a Triple Threat match at SummerSlam.
+At SummerSlam, The Rock defeated Angle and Triple H in a Triple Threat match to retain the title.

 The 2000 Fully Loaded would be the final Fully Loaded event, as it was replaced by Invasion the following year, which itself was replaced by Vengeance in 2002.